obskera/OOP-w-Mosh/README.md

-# OOP-w-Mosh
+# OOP-w-Mosh HW for 100Devs
-Follow along OOP with Mosh for 100 Devs class
+Follow along OOP with Mosh for 100 Devs class: made a simple timer app.